MEMBERS Trust Co Has $694,000 Stock Holdings in Honeywell International Inc. (NYSE:HON)

 A number of other hedge funds also recently added to or reduced their stakes in HON.
 BlackRock Inc. increased its position in Honeywell International by 2.0% during the 1st quarter.
 BlackRock Inc. now owns 43,674,802 shares of the conglomerate’s stock worth $9,480,489,000 after purchasing an additional 839,066 shares in the last quarter.
 Alliancebernstein L.P. increased its position in Honeywell International by 28.2% during the 1st quarter.
 Alliancebernstein L.P. now owns 3,771,775 shares of the conglomerate’s stock worth $818,739,000 after purchasing an additional 829,207 shares in the last quarter.
 Capital International Investors increased its position in Honeywell International by 11.7% in the 1st quarter.
 Capital International Investors now owns 7,850,768 shares of the conglomerate’s stock valued at $1,704,272,000 after acquiring an additional 824,893 shares during the period.
 Voloridge Investment Management LLC increased its position in Honeywell International by 12,809.4% in the 1st quarter.
 Voloridge Investment Management LLC now owns 558,719 shares of the conglomerate’s stock valued at $121,281,000 after acquiring an additional 554,391 shares during the period.
 Finally, UBS Asset Management Americas Inc. increased its position in Honeywell International by 16.8% in the 1st quarter.
 UBS Asset Management Americas Inc. now owns 2,863,177 shares of the conglomerate’s stock valued at $621,510,000 after acquiring an additional 412,313 shares during the period.
 Institutional investors and hedge funds own 75.93% of the company’s stock.

-In related news, VP Anne T. Madden sold 8,885 shares of the stock in a transaction on Thursday, April 29th.
-The shares were sold at an average price of $223.22, for a total transaction of $1,983,309.70.
+In other Honeywell International news, VP Anne T. Madden sold 8,885 shares of the firm’s stock in a transaction on Thursday, April 29th.
+The shares were sold at an average price of $223.22, for a total value of $1,983,309.70.
 Following the transaction, the vice president now directly owns 50,658 shares of the company’s stock, valued at $11,307,878.76.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
 0.44% of the stock is owned by corporate insiders.

 NYSE HON traded up $1.46 on Tuesday, hitting $230.71.
 61,183 shares of the company were exchanged, compared to its average volume of 4,060,547.
 The stock has a market capitalization of $160.24 billion, a P/E ratio of 32.52, a PEG ratio of 2.70 and a beta of 1.15.
 Honeywell International Inc. has a 12 month low of $146.21 and a 12 month high of $234.25.
 The stock’s fifty day moving average is $224.07.
 The company has a debt-to-equity ratio of 0.89, a quick ratio of 1.15 and a current ratio of 1.41.